podium-lib/podlet/README.md

 }
 ```

-Overriding the default context can be done by providing an object to the
+The default context can be overridden by passing an object with the
-`context` argument which override the key / values one want to override.
+desired key / values to override.

 Example of overriding `deviceType`: